-Study site.-- We conducted our telemetry study on the Elkhorn Plain within Carrizo Plain National Monument (San Luis Obispo County, California, USA, 35.1914° N, 119.7929° W).
-Average annual precipitation within the monument ranges from 15 cm in the southeast to 25 cm in the northwest (Hijmans et al. 2005).
+Study site.-- The study was done on the Elkhorn Plain within Carrizo Plain National Monument (San Luis Obispo County, California, USA, 35.1914° N, 119.7929° W).
+Average annual precipitation within the Monument ranges from 15 cm in the southeast to 25 cm in the northwest (Hijmans et al. 2005).
 The Elkhorn Plain is located within the Monument on an elevated plain separated from the main valley floor of the Carrizo Plain by the San Andreas Fault (Germano et al. 1994).
 The area has been heavily invaded by non-native annual grasses including Bromus madritensis, Erodium cicutarium, and Hordeum murinum (Schiffman 1994, Gurney et al. 2015).
 The dominant shrubs on the Elkhorn Plain are California jointfir (Ephedra californica) and saltbrush (Atriplex polycarpa) (Stout et al. 2013).
-Ephedra was the sole dominant shrub at our study site with only a few saltbrush found in adjacent areas.
-G. sila had been found in the area during surveys by our research team in previous years as well as being documented by historical studies (German et al. 2007).
+Ephedra californica was the dominant shrub at our study site with only a few Atriplex polycarpa found in adjacent areas.
+G. sila had been found in the area during surveys by our research team in previous years as well as being documented by historical studies (Germano et al. 2007).

-Study species .— Ephedra californica, a basal gymnosperm in the Gnetophyta division, is a large, slow-growing woody shrub restricted to arid environments in western North America.
+Study species .— Ephedra californica, a basal gymnosperm in the Gnetophyta division, is a large, slow-growing woody shrub restricted to arid environments in western North America (citation).
 Although the genus has a worldwide distribution and is represented by over a dozen species in the desert southwest of North America, E. californica is the only species that occurs in the San Joaquin Valley where it is locally considered rare and sensitive (Sawyer, Keeler-Wolf & Evens 2009).
 Gambelia sila is a state and federally listed endangered species found in the San Joaquin Desert of California (Germano et al. 1992, USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
-G. sila is relatively large lizard compared to other temperate New World lizards, with males ranging from 89 to 119 mm and females ranging from 86 to 112 mm (Tollestrup 1982, Warrick et al. 1998, Germano et al. 2016).
-They are diurnal and mainly insectivorous though they may eat smaller lizard species such as side blotched lizards (Uta stansburiana elegans) on occasion (Warrick et al. 1998, Germano et al. 2007, Germano et al. 2016).
-Blunt-nosed leopard lizards are also prey for many species including snakes, bird of prey and coyotes (Germano et al. 1992, USFWS 1998, Germano et al. 2005).
-Though leopard lizards can bury themselves and will occasionally dig primitive burrows, they mostly utilize abandoned burrows of other animals as kangaroo rats (Fields et al. 1994, Grillet et al. 2010, Prugh et al. 2011).
-Adult blunt-nosed leopard lizards are inactive in burrows for much of the year, emerging only from late March or April through July (USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
-During the active season lizards will also spend the night underground in burrows and may return to a burrow during the day if the temperature becomes too hot or cold (Warrick et al. 1998, Germano et al. 2016).
+G. sila is a relatively large lizard compared to other temperate New World lizards, with males ranging from 89 to 119 mm and females ranging from 86 to 112 mm (Tollestrup 1982, Warrick et al. 1998, Germano et al. 2016).
+G. sila are diurnal and mainly insectivorous though they may eat smaller lizard species such as side-blotched lizards (Uta stansburiana elegans) on occasion (Warrick et al. 1998, Germano et al. 2007, Germano et al. 2016).
+G. sila is also prey for many species including snakes, bird of prey and coyotes (Germano et al. 1992, USFWS 1998, Germano et al. 2005).
+Though G. sila can bury themselves and will occasionally dig primitive burrows, they mostly utilize abandoned burrows of other animals such as kangaroo rats (Fields et al. 1994, Grillet et al. 2010, Prugh et al. 2011).
+Adult G. sila are inactive in burrows for much of the year, emerging only from late March or April through July (USFWS 1998, Warrick et al. 1998, Germano et al. 2016).
+During the active season, G. sila will also spend the night underground in burrows and may return to a burrow during the day if the temperature becomes too hot or cold (Warrick et al. 1998, Germano et al. 2016).